 The final section is the demographic table that documents the person’s worldview, places of residence, education, and marriage history.
 The worldview describes the person’s orientation to the world, whether religious or non-religious, Christian or Buddhist, capitalist or socialist, liberal or conservative, naturalist, materialist, atheist or whatever best describes how the person relates to the world.
 Educational history points toward one’s knowledge base, skills and abilities, and perhaps how one earned a living.
 The history of residences shows the geographical regions within which the person lived.
 For example, if a person grew up in the middle class suburbs of Southern California, that must say something significant about his or her cultural environment.

 The timeline described so far is what I am calling the generic timeline.
 You have to start somewhere, but in actuality, the timeline can be embellished with additional pictures depending upon the size of the family, and depending on the type, size, and quality of the pictures submitted.
 For example, the work title for each person could be added below the genealogical photographs (for example: dentist, company owner, engineer, etc.).
 If it is a small family size, filler family pictures can be placed in-between pictures of parents and grandparents, spouse and children, or in-between siblings.
 Pictures can be larger if there is not very much known about the person, or smaller pictures can be used to allow for more narrative if that is important.
-The starting point, however, is always the generic timeline shown in the Timeline Layout Illustration above.
+The following timeline for Elinor has 32 photos and shows what kind of variation can be accomplished:

 CRITICAL: It must be recognized that the generic timeline can only support a family size of approximately nine people.
 The parents and grandparents are always six persons and not included in the nine persons.
 That means the spouse and children, or the combination of spouse and children and siblings cannot exceed nine persons.
 Siblings could be left out entirely if necessary.
 If the family size is greater than nine, then you must call the business phone and get a quote for a larger timeline.
 The cost to expand the timeline beyond the generic format is significant, because the paper size must increase to one that requires going to an external printing company.
 In addition, custom design and layout work must be added, a larger shipping box is needed, etc. Call us at (801) 930-9087, and let us see what we can work out.